Whimse/Kaggle_digit_recognizer/README.md

 ## Visualizing Results

-Each network training done with the _train.py_ script will register results (model, metrics, etc...) in an MLflow experiment, by default inside the _mlruns_ folder.
+Each execution of the script _src/train.py_ will register training results (model, metrics, etc...) in a separate MLflow experiment.
+By default, these experiments will be stored inside the _mlruns/0_ folder.

 These experiments can be visualized using the MLflow UI, which can be launched with the following command:

     mlflow ui

-Typically, the UI can be accessed by opening the following URL in any browser:
+Typically, the UI can be accessed to visualize the experiments by opening the following URL in any browser:

     http://127.0.0.1:5000/